CSMA - Carrier Sense Multiple Access

 does the random calculation again.

-PPERSIST is usually set to 256 ÷ number of stations that can be heard by the station I'm sending to,
+It is desirable to set PPERSIST equal to 256 ÷ number of stations that can be heard by the station I'm sending to,

 which could mean "all stations minus one."

-If we presume there are 5 operators on the channel and that the TNCs are set up appropriately then this is what we get.
+If we presume there are 5 operators on the channel and that the TNCs are set up appropriately then 64 would be the desired PPERSIST value.

 Since each of the 5 operators knows that there are 4 other stations, they all have their number set to 64.